MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch1.md

 keywords: mixed reality, unity, tutorial, hololens2, spatial audio
 ---

-# Adding spatial audio to your project
+# Adding spatial audio to your Unity project

+Welcome to the spatial audio tutioral for Unity on HoloLens2.
 This tutorial sequence shows:
 * How to use HRTF offload on HoloLens 2 in Unity
 * How to enable reverb when using HRTF offload